Star Destroyer: Analysis

 Examining what it would take to realistically build an Imperial Star Destroyer, it was estimated in 2016 that such a vessel would cost $636 billion USD.
-Using then-current technology and naval vessels as a reference, the ship would weigh 4.44 billion kilograms, generate 146.5 gigawatts of power, and its engines would produce a combined total thrust of 3.5 million newtons.
-However getting the parts into space to construct the Star Destroyer would require an additional $44.4 trillion USD in launch costs, suggesting that asteroid mining and refining technologies would have to be developed first to make it more economical.
+However, getting the parts into space to construct the Star Destroyer would require an additional US$44.4 trillion in launch costs, suggesting that asteroid mining and refining technologies would have to be developed first to make it more economical.
+More recent estimates suggest a cost of over US$100 trillion based on the Imperial Star Destroyer's stated weight of approximately 40 million tons, making it outside the scope of any nation to build on their own.

 Joe Pappalardo of Popular Mechanics argues that the Imperial Star Destroyer is a poorly-designed spaceship, being asymmetrical with its superstructure jutting out in one direction.
 Additionally, while its wedge shape would make sense for atmospheric travel, it serves no purpose in space.
 He argues a more realistic and effective design would be symmetrical and bowl-shaped like a saucer.

+BJ Armstrong, an assistant professor of war studies and naval history at the United States Naval Academy, says Star Destroyers represent a failure in the architecture of the Imperial fleet to meet the Rebel threat.
+Building off experiences from the Clone Wars, the fleet was based around large starships like the Star Destroyer which could carry out squadron- and fleet-level operations.
+While capable of winning battles, a small number of large warships are ill-suited for the constabulary role needed to establish security over large sections of space, thus allowing for non-state actors to operate within them at will.
+Instead, a larger number of smaller warships would be more suited for patrolling these areas and provide more opportunities for junior officers to develop their skills.